Posted: Thu Aug 05, 2010 20:46 Post subject: TEW-673GRU GPL Available from Trendnet

 This is a one time convert, future updates is then done with the dd-wrt file "dir825-firmware.bin"

-The factory-to-ddwrt_TW file does not contain any country information in front of the router string but you probably have to change the last byte from 00 to 01. _________________ I'm on a whiskey diet, lost 3 days already
+The factory-to-ddwrt_TW file does not contain any country information in front of the router string but you probably have to change the last byte from 00 to 01. _________________ I started out with nothing, and I've still got most of it left

 I wasn't too worried, as the options were so limited in the Trendnet router that I didn't care if it went in the garbage bin.